 3) Get in earlier and leave later.
 In other words, work harder at your job and show that you are an indispensable team player.
 I can promise you that every manager thinks about cost cutting as soon as we have 10% downward movements in the markets.
 The manager’s goal is run a profitable business units and layoffs are always on the back of their minds.
 Your manager thinks about a future of “what ifs”, and so should you.
 Buckle down, be outstanding.
 You can’t control the markets, but you can control how great you are.

 4) Prepare for the worst, but keep faith things will be OK.
 Preparing for the worst means ratcheting down your expenses and getting rid of inventory.
 Inventory can include your mountain of books, clothes and your 3rd TV with accompanying 3rd cable box.
 Expenses can be that $200/month gym membership you never go to or else you’d be thin.
 Preparing for the worst also means looking for a new job and developing side incomes just in case your main source gets expunged.
 If the worst comes, you’re ready, and if things are just business as usual, you’re pumped!
 When you prepare for the worst, there’s only upside!

 Your happiness is all in your mind.
 You have the power to choose to be happy.
 It doesn’t cost much to touch base with family and friends or go for a walk in the park.
 Too often, we close inwards and worry about how we’re going to retire comfortably during market turmoil.
-Things come back.
+Things come back after a stock market correction.
 They always do.